aggregat4/dendriform/README.md

 ## Promises are tricky

 * It is imperative that what is passed to a then() call is actually a function a not just a call to a function that returns a promise.
 In hindsight this is obvious, but debugging this is nasty.

+## Updates need to be serialized

+The delayed updates of the rename action (typing a character renames the node) are causing issues: when a rename is debounced and delayed for 250 milliseconds, and you split the same node inside of that window, the node is split and suddenly you have 2 nodes called the same text when the rename finally happens.

+We need to debounce to not overload pouchdb, but we can't let the split happen before the rename.

+Does this mean we need to serialize updates ourselves?
+Put all Update commands (without debouncing) in a queue and process that?
+When do we rerender the tree?

 # Software Design